 Now the good news, asthma is a mal-function not a disease.
 Actually it is a dis-ease of the normal breathing mechanism.
 Breathing is controlled in the brainstem located at the back of your skull and top of your spinal cord.
 Nerves travel to the lungs along the spinal cord, then out the spine to the bronchial tubes.

 In a normal day, your bronchial tubes will expand during stress, and contract during relaxation.
-All controlled by the brainstem per the situation that you are in at the time.
+All controlled by the brainstem, via other areas of your brain, per the situation that you are in at the time.

-In a subluxation (choked off brainstem), the neurological expression is altered and a breathing malfunction may occur.
-Please remember that the brainstem also controls your other vital organs like your heart, liver, stomach, etc. So, these can also be affected in a negative way.
+When the neurological expression is altered a breathing malfunction may occur.
+Please remember that the brain and brainstem also control your other vital organs like your heart, liver, stomach, etc. So, these can also be affected in a negative way.

 Daily stressors (people like to call them triggers) can accentuate the neurological dys-function.
 In the asthmatic – this means a bad day breathing.

 Results may vary, but making a drug-free approach to restoring normal breathing can be an Awesome experience.

 Scientist recognize that no two people are the same, and no two people with asthma have the same symptoms.
 These symptoms can vary from episode to episode.
 When all you want is health, this can be very frustrating for everyone involved.